Weather of 2025: Notable tropical and subtropical cyclones

+Four out of five 2025 Atlantic hurricanes were Category 4 or 5 storms—the highest percentage ever observed in any hurricane season.

 Cyclone Dikeledi, a powerful Intense Tropical Cyclone (Category 3-equivalent) that battered Madagascar and Mozambique as a Tropical Cyclone (Category 2 on the SSHWS).

 Cyclone Zelia, a powerful Tropical Cyclone that made landfall as Category 5 (Category 4-equivalent).
 It impacted Western Australia's Pilbara region in mid-February.

 Cyclone Garance, which impacted Réunion and Mauritius as an Intense Tropical Cyclone (Category 3-equivalent).

 Cyclone Alfred, a powerful, long-lived and erratic Tropical Cyclone that peaked at Category 4 on both scales, and made landfall as Category 1 (Tropical Storm-equivalent) on Moreton Island.
 It affected South East Queensland and Northern New South Wales.

 Cyclone Jude, which affected Madagascar and Mozambique as a Tropical Cyclone (Category 1-equivalent).

 In May 2025, the National Oceanic and Atmospheric Administration (NOAA) forecast a 60% chance of an above-normal Atlantic hurricane season, a 30% chance of a near-normal season, and a 10% chance of a below-normal season.

 Deep Depression BOB 01, which affected Northeast India and Bangladesh, killing 65.

 Tropical Storm Wutip, which impacted China and Vietnam as a Severe Tropical Storm (Category 1-equivalent).

 Hurricane Erick, which impacted southern Mexico after peaking as a Category 4 Hurricane.

 Tropical Storm Barry, which impacted Mexico's Gulf Coast in June.

 Typhoon Danas, which affected Taiwan and China as a typhoon (Category 3-equivalent).

 Tropical Storm Chantal, which affected Florida and the Carolinas.

 Hurricane Erin, which affected the Lesser Antilles as a category 5 hurricane.

 Super Typhoon Ragasa, a super typhoon that affected the Philippines, Hong Kong, and other parts of the southern asian continent.

 Typhoon Halong, which reached category 4 strength, affecting Japan, the Aleutians, and Alaska.

-Hurricane Melissa, a violent, extremely powerful, and erratic Category 5 Hurricane that made devasting landfalls in Jamaica and Cuba, while also affecting many other areas in the Caribbean Sea, as well as Bermuda and Newfoundland.
+Hurricane Melissa, a violent, extremely powerful, and erratic Category 5 Hurricane that made devastating landfalls in Jamaica and Cuba, while also affecting many other areas in the Caribbean Sea, as well as Bermuda and Newfoundland.

-Typhoon Kalmaegi, a deadly and powerful Very strong Typhoon (Category 3-equivalent) that devastated areas in the central Philippines, and later made landfall in central Vietnam, killing 251+.
+Typhoon Kalmaegi, a deadly and powerful Very strong Typhoon (Category 3-equivalent) that devastated areas in the central Philippines, and later made landfall in central Vietnam, killing 288.

 Typhoon Fung-wong, an extremely large and powerful Very strong Typhoon (Category 4-equivalent) that caused extensive flooding and extreme wind damage in the northern Philippines after making landfall in Dinalungan, Aurora.